LabeliaLabs/distributed-learning-contributivity/README.md

       - 8
 ```

 Under `scenario_params_list`, enter a list of sets of scenario(s).
-Each set starts with `- dataset_name:` and must have only one `partners_count` value.
+Each set starts with `- dataset:` and must have only one `partners_count` value.
 The length of `amount_per_partners`, `corrupted_datasets` (and `samples_split_option` when the advanced definition is used) must match the `partner_counts` value.
-If for a given parameter multiple values are specified, e.g. like for `agregation_weighting` in the example scenario above, all possible combinations of parameters will be assembled as separate scenarios and run.
+If for a given parameter multiple values are specified, e.g. like for `aggregation` in the example scenario above, all possible combinations of parameters will be assembled as separate scenarios and run.

 2. Then execute `main.py -f config.yml`.
 Add the `-v` argument if you want a more verbose output.